How Video Chat as a Service Can Boost Efficiency (and Your Bottom Line)

 1. You can get up and running quickly

-You don’t need to wait weeks or even months for a development team to create the video call functionality you need.
+You don’t need to wait weeks or even months for a development team to create the video calling functionality you need.
 Using our Whereby Embedded video call API, we’ve seen partners start hosting meetings in as little as a few minutes.

 2. You can make a more personal connection with your users and customers